-The FA5304AP(S) and FA5305AP(S) are bipolar ICs for switching power supply control and can directly drive a power MOSFET.
+The FA531X series are bipolar ICs for switching power supply control that can drive a power MOSFET.

 These ICs contain many functions in a small 8-pin package.
-With these ICs, a high-performance power supply can be created compactly because not many external components are needed.
+With these ICs, a high-performance and compact power supply can be created because not many external discrete components are needed.